Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Examples

-Consider the family of binary de Bruijn graphs with $p=1$ and $V=2^r$; two graphs in this family are shown in figures \ref{figBGp1} and \ref{figBGp1-2}.
+We now consider the whole family of binary de Bruijn graphs with $p=1$ and $V=2^r$; two graphs in this family are shown in figures \ref{figBGp1} and \ref{figBGp1-2}.
 The number of primitive pseudo orbits is $\PO_{1}(n) = \Lyndon$ for all $n$ and $C_{1} = 1$.
-Therefore, by corollary \ref{cor:asymp}, $ \langle |a_n|^2 \rangle_{k} \to 1/2$ as $r\to \infty$.
-The numerically computed variance of the coefficients for $r = 3, 4, 5, 6$ is shown in figure \ref{fignumericsBGp1}.
-We can already see the convergence of the variance to the asymptotic result.
+Therefore, by corollary \ref{cor:asymp}, in the semiclassical limit $r\to \infty$ we see $ \langle |a_n|^2 \rangle_{k} \approx 1/2$.
+The numerically computed variance of the coefficients for $r = 3, 4, 5, 6$ is shown in figure \ref{fignumericsBGp1} and demonstrates the convergence of the variance to the expected asymptotic result.

-\subsubsection{The family of binary graphs with $p=3$}
+\subsection{The Family of Binary Graphs with $p=3$}